angular/angular/src/cdk/testing/test-harnesses.md

 `HarnessEnvironment` is an abstract class that must be extended to create a concrete subclass for the new environment.
-When supporting a new test environment, you must create a `HarnessEnvironment` subclass that add concrete implementations for all abstract members.
+When supporting a new test environment, you must create a `HarnessEnvironment` subclass that adds concrete implementations for all abstract members.

 You will notice that `HarnessEnvironment` has a generic type parameter: `HarnessEnvironment<E>`.
 This parameter, `E`, represents the raw element type of the environment.
 For example, this parameter